18th April 2016

 To begin: Landing a sync is hard.

-Remember trying to unhook your first girlfriend’s bra as a nervous teenager after a few alcopops?
+Remember trying to motivate yourself to do more than one sit up in a day (said ‘one’ being when you ‘sit up’ in bed in the morning to grab the phone by your bedside to check Twitter)?
 Harder than that.
 Remember trying to learn all the dance moves to Spice Girls‘ Stop whilst also singing Mel C’s falsetto parts?
 Harder than that.
 Remember trying to think of a third humorous simile of something that is difficult to do in the introduction to your latest blog?
 Harder than that.

 Firstly – just who the hell am I and what gives me the right to tell you all this?

-Hello, I’m Simon and I head up synchronisation & licensing here at Sentric Music.
+Hello, I’m Simon and I’m the Global Director of Music Services here at Sentric Music and I previously headed up the Sync and licensing team.
 Thanks to years of mollycoddling sync agents and music supervisors, (buying them drinks, asking them how their families are and being general comic relief for them when they ask me to send over a dubstep-jazz-fusion track within the next twenty minutes which needs to have specific lyrics about the storming of the Bastille) I’ve been able to get our artists’ music used on TV/movies/games/adverts worldwide.

 2) Have instrumentals at your disposal